mdavid626/blog/_posts/2019-03-30-Boeing-777-documentary.md

 More info about the Boeing 777 story can be found in [Implementing Lean Software Development: From Concept to Cash](https://www.amazon.com/gp/product/0321437381) by [Mary Poppendieck](https://www.amazon.com/Mary-Poppendieck/e/B001IGNU3O/) and Tom Poppendieck.

 {% include image_caption.html imageurl="/images/posts/Implementing-Lean-Software-Development.jpg"
-title="Implementing Lean Software Development: From Concept to Cash Cover" caption="Implementing Lean Software Development: From Concept to Cash" %}
+title="Implementing Lean Software Development: From Concept to Cash Cover" caption="Implementing Lean Software Development: From Concept to Cash" style="text-align: center" %}